 The PGY-1 year is now administered by the Department of Otolaryngology and as such allows for rotations in fields more related to our specialty.
 Half of the year is spent with Otolaryngology specific rotations; the remainder is under the General Surgery program.
 No primary in-house or home call is taken on these rotations.
 Some rotations involve a night float component (Trauma and ICU).
 Residents are encouraged to complete Step III during intern year.

 The PGY-2 year provides a broad introduction to the medical and surgical management of patients encompassing all subspecialties of Otolaryngology.
 Exposure is particularly strong in general and pediatric otolaryngology, including management and surgery of difficult pediatric airways.
 Approximately 4-5 in-house calls are taken per month covering Upstate, Crouse, and the VA (Upstate and Crouse are physically connected and the VA is less than a block down the street).
-While on the Upstate rotation, residents takes in-house call each Friday.
+Rotations during this year include pediatrics/head & neck, VA Hospital and Day Float.
 Backup is provided by the senior resident taking home call.

 This is a multisubspecialty rotation with exposure to all aspects of Otolaryngology including pediatrics, head and neck surgery, facial plastic and reconstructive surgery (including trauma and craniofacial), laryngology, and rhinology.
 The service consists of a PGY-1, 2, 4, and 5 along with both adult and pediatric nurse-practitioners.
 The PGY-2 is involved in the management and care of all patients on the service and both inpatient and emergency department consults.
 Operative experience during this rotation is immediate and plentiful with a strong concentration in pediatrics, including pediatric airway cases.
 The PGY-2 resident also participates in a variety of craniofacial cases performed by our facial plastic surgeons and fellow such as cleft lip and palate repairs, pharyngeal flaps, cranioplasties for craniosynostosis, and repair of various craniofacial anomalies.
 While on this rotation, the resident spends one half-day per week in the University head and neck oncology clinic.
 An additional two days per month are spent in a general otolaryngology clinic with a facial plastics focus.